Spatial Audio in Virtual Tours and 360 photos

 Hi SeekBeakers,

-We’ve just rolled over another new feature for all tiers, previously mainly seen in Flash-based virtual tour plugins: Spatial Audio via Head Related Transfer Functions!
+We've just rolled over another new feature for all tiers, previously mainly seen in Flash-based virtual tour plugins: Spatial Audio via Head Related Transfer Functions! * crickets * In layman's terms: You now have the option to use an Audio Hotspot as a speaker.

-In layman’s terms: You now have the option to use an Audio Hotspot as a speaker.
-Moving “away” from that speaker will sound as if you had done it in real life.
-The sound will change so it appears to be coming from beside you, behind you, above you, etc. This isn’t simple panning left and right either, this technique is becoming a staple of Virtual Reality and works best on headphones.
+Moving "away" from that speaker will sound as if you had done it in real life.
+The sound will change so it appears to be coming from beside you, behind you, above you, etc. This isn't simple panning left and right either, this technique is becoming a staple of Virtual Reality and works best on headphones.

 Like the whole SeekBeak interface, we've tried to make this as easy and intuitive as we can.
 I've done up a quick 2-minute video so you can see (and hear!) how this works on desktop, mobile, and in VR for GearVR / Google Cardboard: